Improving the Resolution of CNN Feature Maps Efficiently with Multisampling: Experiments and Discussion

 \paragraph{Checkered subsampling versus dilation} We describe an alternative strategy for producing denser feature maps from pretrained models by using dilated layers.
-One can decrease the stride length of all subsampling layers from \(k\) to 1, and instead increase the dilation of all proceeding layers by \(k\) times, taking care not to lose information at edges by increasing padding correspondingly.
+One can set the stride length of all subsampling layers from \(k\) to 1, and instead increase the dilation of all proceeding layers by \(k\) times, taking care not to lose information at edges by increasing padding correspondingly.
 Similarly, one may perform complete multisampling at each subsampling layer, which has the same effect as the method using dilation.
 We find that due to the lack of any subsampling, these methods are extremely computationally expensive.
-Furthermore, despite producing denser feature maps, dilated layers and complete multisampling \textbf{do not} offer a significant accuracy boost over checkered subsampling in this task (extracting more information from pretrained models) due to diminishing returns.
+Furthermore, despite producing denser feature maps, dilated layers and complete multisampling \textbf{do not} offer a significant accuracy boost over checkered subsampling in this task due to diminishing returns.